sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 ### Contributions
 <!--TODO: Then explain our contributions
+1) Integration of new ILP solvers into Egg's exact extractor
-1) Correct formulation of a cost model for area-optimization of ASIC designs for use in ILP extraction
+2) Correct formulation of a cost model for area-optimization of ASIC designs for use in ILP extraction
-2) Comparison of greedy and ILP extraction for superoptimization of RTL targetting both FPGAs and ASICs -->
+3) Comparison of greedy and ILP extraction for superoptimization of RTL targetting both FPGAs and ASICs -->
-In this project, we completed the integration of an exact extractor into the *msynth* electronic design automation tool, which transforms designs specified in verilog into area-optimal designs using components from a standard cell library.
+In this project, we completed the integration of an exact extractor into an e-graph-based electronic design automation tool.
+The tool transforms designs specified in verilog into area-optimal designs using components from a standard cell library.
 Both msynth, and its sister tool, *lvv* -- which produces FPGA netlists -- now support greedy and exact extraction.
 We compare the performance of both of these tools in terms of time to extract a design and quality of the resulting design.